TiaCorine: Career

-2017–2021: 34Corine
+2013–2021: 34Corine

+Shults began releasing music in 2013.
 In 2017, she released her first major single, "Cabbage" with OG Spliff.
-In late 2019, she signed to the South Coast Music Group record label.
+In late 2019, she signed to the record label South Coast Music Group.
 On September 4, 2020, she released her debut EP, 34Corine.
 The album featured the song "Lotto", which received significant traction on TikTok.
 On May 14, 2021, she released a follow-up to 34Corine titled The Saga of 34Corine, featuring guest appearances from Kenny Beats, DaBaby, and Frais006.
 On November 27, 2021, she released her second EP, Pussy.

-2022–present: I Can't Wait and Corinian
+2022–2025: I Can't Wait and Corinian

 On September 9, 2022, she released her debut album, I Can't Wait, featuring guest appearances from UnoTheActivist, Kenny Beats, and Tony Shhnow.
 The album featured the song "FreakyT", which received significant traction on TikTok.
 She joined Key Glock on his Glockoma Tour from March to April 2023.
 On April 21, 2023, she released a remix to "FreakyT" featuring rapper Latto.
-In June 2023, she was announced as member of the 2023 XXL Freshmen Class.
+In June 2023, she featured on the Curtis Waters album Bad Son, on the song "Petty".
+She was selected as member of the 2023 XXL Freshmen Class.